 Little Stony Falls: A Peaceful Waterfall Hike in Southwest Virginia

-It’s 2.4 miles to reach the falls.
-The trail follows Little Stony Creek through a 400-foot-deep and 1700-foot-wide gorge along an old railroad bed in Scott County, Virginia.
+The yellow-blazed hiking trail follows Little Stony Creek through a 400-foot-deep and 1700-foot-wide gorge along an old railroad bed in Scott County.

 Little Stony Creek